 (Reference document: ECE/TRANS/WP.15/AC.1/2021/24/Add.1)

-4.1.4.1, P200 (10) In special packing provision “d”, after “steel pressure receptacles”, insert “or composite pressure receptacles with steel liners”.
+4.1.4.1, P200 In (10), in special packing provision “d”, after “steel pressure receptacles”, insert “or composite pressure receptacles with steel liners”.

 In special packing provision “z”, at the end, add the following:

-“Mixtures of fluorine and nitrogen with a fluorine concentration below 35 % by volume may be filled in pressure receptacles up to a maximum allowable working pressure for which the partial pressure of fluorine does not exceed 3.1 MPa (31 bar).
+“Mixtures of fluorine and nitrogen with a fluorine concentration below 35 % by volume may be filled in pressure receptacles up to a maximum allowable working pressure for which the partial pressure of fluorine does not exceed 3.1 MPa (31 bar) absolute.

 working pressure bar<31xf-1